tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization follower request list`

-Lists the follower requests of organization this user has direct access to.
+List the follower requests of an organization the user has direct access to.

 **Usage**: